RHoKAustralia/firewatch-dashboard/README.md

   to activate the FireWatch Dashboard
 * Create a 'FireWatch' page in the Admin Console and use the example in demo-content-txt
   to display FireWatch Dashboard
+* FireWatch Dashboard settings can be configured under the WordPress Admin Settings Page.

 Support
 --------